 My daughters became my revelation.

 My initial (and wrong) epiphany regarding God preferring to work primarily through men was born (1) from my reading the Bible, (2) from my wrong interpretation of what I thought I saw there within the Bible’s pages and (3) from a lack of experience with God.
 The eventual birth of not one but three daughters became a journey of discovery for me.
 A journey toward understanding how God feels about women: their importance within the Church and their spiritual struggle as a whole.

 Ultimately, I write (and I dream) about the full restoration of Eve because I believe feminism is the greatest (and by that I mean longest, most drawn-out) spiritual battle the world has ever seen–Jesus died so that we all can live in freedom and truth–but women have an enemy that frantically and unrelentingly battles to see us rendered silent and small.
 The truth is, somebody out there hates Eve and her daughters with a force so great that every step she has taken in regards to unleashing her person upon the earth has been a longsuffering, hard-won victory.
-But God has other plans for us.
+God has a plan for women, and it has nothing to do with remaining silent.
 As Lisa Bevere so aptly said, “God would have never granted women a voice if He intended for them to remain silent.”

 And so I have chosen a path that some might call bizarre or even rebellious.
 But to me speaking and teaching about the restoration of Eve (and the femininity of the Holy Spirit) is all part of God’s plan.
 It’s part of the gospel message… only it’s about women this time.